Given Names And Surnames

 Meyers And Other Indexes

 One of the most extensive gazetteers in the field of German family and community history is Meyers Orts- und Verkehrs-Lexikon des Deutschen Reichs (Meyers Geographical and Commercial Gazetteer of the German Empire in English).
 Meyers Orts- und Verkehrs-Lexikon is a multi-volume resource that includes over 210,000 city and town names within the reach of the German Empire prior to World War I. It was completed in 1912 and was published in the Fraktur typeface.
 All volumes of Meyers are available in various genealogical research centers, including the Family History Library in Salt Lake City, Utah.
-Meyers is also available online in its entirety, courtesy of Ancestry.com.
+Meyers is also available online in its entirety, with an account on Ancestry.com.
 (View the table of contents and searchable database)

 When you are searching for place names, please be aware that some of the towns listed in old documents may not exist anymore today.
-Some towns may have been "absorbed" by other ajoining towns, and other towns may have simply changed their name.
+Some towns may have been "absorbed" by other adjoining towns, and other towns may have simply changed their name.
 Many cities and towns, in fact, were spelled differently before the twentieth century.
 (Cologne, for instance, was spelled "Cöln" in the 1800's.)

 Another valuable tool in establishing the spelling of a place name is a reverse alphabetical index.
 In such an index, the names are listed backwards; in other words, the names ending with -a or -ba, etc., are listed first.
 If you can decipher the last syllable or two of a town name, you can work forward to the first letter and thus assemble the correct name or identify a small number of possible names.
 This is especially useful where the first letter or letters of the name are torn off from the page, lost in the tight binding, or otherwise illegible.